mirroring using gitolite

 Since mirror pushes happen asynchronously (i.e, the user who originally pushed does not have to wait for the mirrors to be synced), any mirror push failures are not immediately visible to a human being, although you will find them if you look in gitolite's log files.

 Note: since only a successful push can clear the error status, it follows that if a mirror push failed due to an invalid hostname, that status file will need to be manually deleted from the server.
-Look in the bare repo directory on the server, for one or more files whose names start with 'gl-slave' and delete the appropriate one.
+Look in the bare repo directory on the server, for one or more files whose names start with 'gl-copy' and delete the appropriate one.

-Therefore, when the output of the mirror push to some slave contains the word "fatal", gitolite saves the output.
+Therefore, when the output of the mirror push to some copy contains the word "fatal", gitolite saves the output.
 This saved output is printed to STDERR when any user attempts to clone/fetch/push the repo on the master server for that repo.
 The hope is that someone will alert an admin to look at the problem.
-This will continue to happen until the error condition is cleared (i.e., a successful mirror push happens to that specific slave).
+This will continue to happen until the error condition is cleared (i.e., a successful mirror push happens to that specific copy).

 If you don't want these unexpected reports confusing users (or programs!), simply create a new rc variable called HUSH_MIRROR_STATUS and set it to 1.
 (If you're not sure where in the rc file this should go, I suggest putting it right after the HOSTNAME variable).